 It is important to continue to provide support for young people who are involved in offending.
-The Youth Offending Team provide restorative justice services to young people who have caused harm and those harmed by their behaviour.
+The Youth Offending Team (YOT) provide restorative justice services to young people who have caused harm and those harmed by their behaviour.
 They work across the Local Authority raising awareness of Restorative Practice and encouraging use of restorative approaches.
 Restorative solutions are crucial in such areas as; restorative conferencing, mediation, restorative referral order panels, direct and indirect reparation.
+Medway Child First practice has been seen as national best practice and is a key focus over the next 3 years in the Youth Justice Partnership Strategy.
+Along with the development of 'Trauma Informed' practice and other evidenced based models Medway YOT key priorities are reoffending and custody rates.